 Who do you look up to most in your field and why?
 This can be someone you know or not.

-What is a book that you would recommend to everyone in your industry and why?
+What book would you recommend to everyone in your industry and why?

 What is a thing you think people should start doing that they're not?

-What is a thing you think people should stop doing that they are?
+What is a thing you think people should stop doing that they’re currently doing?

 What is a major change in customer behaviour that you've noticed in the last year?

-What’s a key trend or shift that you think all of your customers need to be aware of?
+What's a key trend or shift that you think everyone needs to be aware of?

 What's a common challenge your customers have?
 Share a simple step-by-step plan for overcoming it.